acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-reusable-module.md

 assigned to `onMessage` in the original code, except that it calls a callback with the translation instead of assigning the result directly to the selection.

-We export the function by assigning it to the global `exports` object.
+We export the function by adding it to the global `exports` object.

 ## Editing "main.js" ##

-Next we edit "main.js" to make it use our new module rather than the `request`
+Next we edit `main.js` to make it use our new module rather than the `request`
 module:

     // Import the APIs we need.